Sarikagupta14/HealthCare/README.md

 # HealthCare

-• This is a patient doctor appointment booking WebApp.

-This assignment is related to Hospitality  with exposure of HTML, CSS & Javascript.
+This webapp is related to Hospitality  with exposure of HTML, CSS & Javascript.
 There are different sections present in navbar which represent whole structure of website.
 In rooms section, there are features like- 1)Filtering- There are 3 buttons present as All, Standard rooms & Average rooms.